MicrosoftDX/nether/documentation/setup.md

 ### Visual Studio Code and/or full version of Visual Studio

 All code should compile and work on both Windows and OSX hence we strive to use [Visual Studio Code](https://code.visualstudio.com) for as much as possible.
-We also  support [Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) on Windows.
+We also  support Visual Studio 2017 on Windows.
+To use Visual Studio, you will need to have Visual Studio 2017 installed, which is currently a [Release Candidate](https://www.visualstudio.com/vs/visual-studio-2017-rc/).
+Make sure you have the .NET Core and Web tooling installed.

 ### .NET Core

 Nether is built on top of .NET Core 1.1.
-Install from https://dot.net/core
+Install from https://dot.net/core.
+The current RC of Visual Studio installs SDK version 1.0.0-rc4-004771.
+To install on Linux/OSX see the [RC4 release notes](https://github.com/dotnet/core/blob/master/release-notes/rc4-download.md)

-### MongoDB
+### SQL Server
-The out-of-the-box configuration for nether requires MongoDB to be installed on your machine, and started listening on the default port.
+The out-of-the-box configuration for nether uses in-memory data stores.
+You can configure it to run against SQL Server as per [the configuration docs](./configuration.md), and there is a partial implementation of MongoDB providers

 ## Facebook authentication